patrick-kidger/equinox/docs/all-of-equinox.md

 See also the API reference on the left.

+## Next steps

+And that's it!
+That's pretty much everything you need to know about Equinox.
+Everything you've seen so far should be enough to get started with using the library.
+Also see the [Train RNN](./examples/train_rnn.ipynb) example for a fully worked example.

 !!! faq "FAQ"

     One common question: a lot of other libraries introduce custom `library.jit` etc. operations, specifically to work with `library.Module`.
 What makes the filtered transformations of Equinox different?

-    The answer is that filter transformations are tools that apply to any PyTree.
-And models just happen to be PyTrees.
-The filtered transformations and `eqx.Module` are not coupled together; they are independent tools.
+    The answer is that filtered transformations and `eqx.Module` are not coupled together; they are independent tools.
+Filtered transformations work with any PyTree.
+And `eqx.Module`s just happens to be a PyTree!